Kratom Overdose Symptoms, Risk Factors, Prevention, and Treatment

 - Jerky movements.

-If you abuse Kratom, the best way to avoid overdose is to first stop taking the drug and then seek out treatment.
+If you abuse kratom, the best way to avoid overdose is to first stop taking the drug and then seek out addiction treatment.
 There are a variety of options available when it comes to drug treatment, so you can find one to fit your needs.

-- Outpatient treatment: As a broad category, outpatient treatment entails a relatively less-intensive option within which are varying levels of care.
+- Outpatient treatment: As a broad category, outpatient treatment is a relatively less intensive option that provides varying levels of care.
 Depending on your situation, you could access a partial hospitalization program (PHP) or an intensive outpatient program (IOP).
 A PHP program involves treatment in a facility for 4-8 hours a day, 5 days a week, while you continue to live at home.
 An IOP is less time-intensive, with treatment taking place for approximately 1-2 hours a day, 2 days a week.

-Given the lack of research on kratom, there are no therapies that are approved to specifically treat addiction to the drug, so clinicians generally use proven, evidence-based drug treatments 9.
+Given the lack of research on kratom, there are no therapies that are approved to specifically treat addiction to this drug, so clinicians generally use proven, evidence-based drug treatments.9

 No matter where you are in your addiction to kratom, there is help available.
-Give us a call today at 1-888-744-0069 to speak to one of our supportive and non-judgmental staff members.
+Give American Addiction Centers a call today free at to speak with one of our supportive and non-judgmental staff members.